gioapru/gioapru.github.io/_publications/dtrap23.md

 citation: 'Yuan, Y., Apruzzese, G., & Conti, M. (2023).
 "Apruzzese, G., Laskov, P., de Oca, E. M., Mallouli, W., Rapa, L. B., Grammatopoulos, A. V., & Franco, F. D. (2022).
 "Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning." <i>ACM Digital Threats: Research and Practice</i>.'
 ---
 {% include base_path %}
 <b>Abstract.</b> Existing literature on adversarial Machine Learning (ML) focuses either on showing attacks that break every ML model, or defenses that withstand most attacks.
-Unfortunately, little consideration is given to the actual _cost_ of the attack or the defense.
+Unfortunately, little consideration is given to the actual _feasibility_ of the attack or the defense.
 Moreover, adversarial samples are often crafted in the ``feature-space'', making the corresponding evaluations of questionable value.
 Simply put, the current situation does not allow to estimate the actual threat posed by adversarial attacks, leading to a lack of secure ML systems.